The1Dominater/SimpleGoogleSheetsScheduler/README.md

 4. Return to the Google Spreadsheets tab and refresh

 ### Functions
+1. generateTemplate()
+In a blank sheet go to the top tool bar and select **Scheduling >> Make availablity template** to generate a template table for setting employee availablity and then have employees fill in available times with green and non available time withs red

+2. assignShifts()
 In the sheet containing the team's Availability Table go to the tool bar and select **Scheduling >> Make Schedule** to generate a new sheet with assigned shifts
    - Make sure the schedule table follows the format DATE, DAY, TIME, team member 1, ..., team member n
- - Make sure availability is marked with <span style="color: #00ff00;">#00ff00 green
+   - Make sure availability is marked with #00ff00 green, all other colors will be considered unavailable

-In the sheet with the team availability go to the top tool bar and select **Scheduling >> Export Schedule** to generate a new sheet with assign shifts and then export it as a csv to your root dir in Google Drive